 Download the text of the remarks as PDF.

 Watch this video on the need for CForward – “There is no profit without nonprofits.”

-I’m working with a coalition of citizen activists to fight privatization and to defend the commons.
+I’m always interested in working with citizen activists to fight privatization and to defend the commons.
 Here is my assessment of the looming privatization push in Illinois.
 Watch a brief video explaining what is at stake…

 Listen to this eight minute interview from 2005 where I explain what the Creative America Project is all about.

 In 2010 I was the Green Party candidate for Cook County Board President.
 Download a PDF document with my statement of candidacy and my platform.
 I was even endorsed by The Southtown Star.
 Here is my appearance on ABC News Chicago’s NewsViews Program: